From GoMo to Tesco Mobile, there's plenty of great value to be had with these SIM-only deals that are available for sign up right now.

 What’s more, this deal has a ‘for life’ guarantee, so the price you pay each month won’t go up - ever!

 GoMo uses the Eir network and promises 99% population coverage across Ireland.
-However it only offers 4G data, as do all the plans in this list.
+And unlike some sim-only deals it offers 5G data.

-GoMo customers can also use their full allowance of calls and texts while roaming in the EU along with a data allowance of 13GB per month.
-However, this 13GB isn't in addition to your 120GB monthly allowance, it's part of it, so it's important to bear this in mind if you consume a lot of data each month and plan on travelling abroad.
+Customers can also use their full allowance of calls and texts while roaming in the EU along with a data allowance of 16GB per month.
+However, this 16GB isn't in addition to your 120GB monthly allowance, it's part of it, so it's important to bear this in mind if you consume a lot of data each month and plan on travelling abroad.
+The same goes for all offers on our list.

 To use WiFi Calling, simply ensure it’s enabled on your phone and that your phone is connected to your home WiFi.